whatwewant/docker-socks/ReadMe.md

-# Docker Base On Ubuntu 15.04 with Openssh-server
+# Docker Base On Ubuntu 15.04 with ss-server